 All graduate students in the School of Humanities who will be receiving the PhD in Spring 2018 and will be in residence in Houston from July 1, 2018 to June 30, 2019.
 Applicants must demonstrate familiarity with mapping or modeling technologies and have excellent communication and time-management skills.

-•Cover Letter indicating research experience in Spatial Humanities and/or digital scholarship
+•Cover letter indicating research experience in Spatial Humanities and/or digital scholarship

-•Names and contact emails of two faculty members and/or employers who would be willing to provide recommendation letters upon request
+•Two page CV + names and contact emails of two faculty members and/or employers who would be willing to provide recommendation letters upon request

 Contact: Adriana Chiaramonti (email@example.com)